TomerAberbach/website/private/posts/what-ive-worked-on-at-google.md

 - I implemented
   [edit notifications for Docs](https://workspaceupdates.googleblog.com/2022/07/edit-notifications-for-document-content-changes.html).
-  While working on the feature, I also made various miscellaneous improvements to the existing comment notifications and added a UI for updating a document's comment and edit notification settings directly from the emails using [dynamic mail](https://blog.google/products/gmail/take-action-and-stay-up-to-date-with-dynamic-email-in-gmail).
+  While working on the feature, I also added a UI for updating a document's comment and edit notification settings directly from the emails using [dynamic mail](https://blog.google/products/gmail/take-action-and-stay-up-to-date-with-dynamic-email-in-gmail).